cilium/cilium/Documentation/gettingstarted/bird.rst

             merge paths yes limit {{ N }} ;
     }

-See user's manual for more detailed information.
+See the user manual for more detailed information.

 You need to check the ECMP correctness on physical network (Core router in the above scenario):